-Depending if it’s long-standing or new-onset diabetes, the dental care will change.
+Depending on if it’s long-standing or new-onset diabetes, dental care will change.

 It is important to keep the blood glucose balanced because if the level drops many problems with the teeth may occur.
 Moreover, if you give up smoking your teeth will also be whiter.